 Plant a Row for the Hungry

-If you have extra produce you would like to donate In El Dorado County, the link to our local Plant a Row website provides names, addresses and info for a variety of sites on the West Slope where you can share your bounty.
+If you have extra produce you would like to donate in El Dorado County, UC Master Gardeners will provide names, addresses and info for a variety of places on the West Slope where you can share your bounty.

 Thank you for supporting our local Plant a Row for the Hungry project.